polakowo/gpt2bot/README.md

 #### Docker

 - Set your parameters such as API token in dialog.cfg
-- If you run the container locally, to avoid downloading model files during each deployment, it is advised to download the model files first
+- If you run the container locally, to avoid downloading model files during each deployment, it is advised to download the model files first:
 ```
 python model.py
 ```
-- Finally, deploy the container
+- Finally, deploy the container:
 ```
 docker build -t gpt2bot . && docker run gpt2bot
 ```